Five Facts You Should Know About Bottled Water

 To learn more about the quality of a particular brand, contact the bottler and request a copy of its most recent water quality analysis.

 Why should I care if my bottled water is certified?

 Bottled water quality is not regulated in many countries.
-While some countries do require bottled water companies to monitor and conduct regular product testing, they don’t require independent audits or product quality testing by a third party.
+While some countries do require bottled water companies to monitor and conduct regular product testing, they may not require independent audits or product quality testing by a third party.

 Companies that certify their bottled water are taking an extra step to provide their customers with added assurance that their products comply with all applicable federal and/or local regulations.